diescalo/rst_test/doc/user_doc/discovering_the_xbee_network.rst

 The behavior of the event is as follows:

-* When a discovery process has finished for any reason, this event is raised, and all callbacks associated with it are executed.
-This method receives a integer as parameter.
-This integer represents an error code.
-Error codes are defined as class constants of ``XBeeNetwork``.
-All of them start with the prefix **ERR**.
+* When a discovery process has finished for any reason (either successfully or with an error), this event is raised, and all callbacks associated with it are executed.
+This method receives a ``NetworkDiscoveryStatus`` object as parameter.
+This status represents the result of the network discovery process.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Example: Device Discovery                                                                                                                                        |